Model-driven Stochastic Trace Clustering: Discussion limitations

 While statistical ranking tests provide a more robust evaluation of different methods compared to simply reporting scores per event log, they do not indicate which method works best for specific types of processes.
 Another limitation of ranking-based evaluation is that if all methods perform poorly for a particular log, the ranking becomes somewhat arbitrary.

 Unlike methods such as k-means, our approach does not rely on shifting cluster centroids to reach an equilibrium, as defining efficient cluster centers or medoids for process behavior is not straightforward.
 Consequently, the EC method could still remain somewhat sensitive to initialization in its current form.
 Our \texttt{++} and \texttt{++norm} initializations still select the first seed randomly, which can lead to suboptimal starting conditions, and for the recursive \texttt{EC}\textsubscript{split} variant at each split.
 A more computationally expensive approach, incorporating all pairwise distances, could be explored to mitigate this issue.
 Additionally, the \texttt{++} and \texttt{++norm} initializations, despite the latter’s normalization to account for loops, tend to favor outlier traces as initial seeds.
 While this may be beneficial in some cases, it could be suboptimal for certain applications.
 The lack of statistically significant differences between initialization methods may point to a lower-than-expected sensitivity to initialization.
-One might consider using the sum of all trace ER scores per cluster, rather than the average, to better reflect the the actual information compression cost.
-However, this choice does not affect any of the conclusions of this work.
-For our clustering algorithm, the impact would be negligible, as it relies solely on the ER scores of candidate traces.
-While the evaluation scores might differ slightly due to this change, we employ weighted averages, ensuring that the relative ranking of the algorithms remains unchanged.
+Nevertheless, it might be interesting to experiment with a k-medoids-style approach, where the initialisation is updated over multiple runs.
+This could be done by, e.g., looking at the trace with the highest play-out probability (or lowest ER) with the current cluster's DFG, in each cluster.